VivekSubr/Client-Server/opentelemetry/README.md

-Opentelemetry implementations for tracing using jaeger, metrics using prometheus and logging using elastic.
+Opentelemetry implementations for tracing using jaeger, metrics using prometheus and logging using postgres

 Opentelemetry code is expected to be built in module/opentelemetry-cpp.
 * git submodule update --force --init --recursive to download dependencies